Kuujjuaq: Climate

 Kuujjuaq has a cold subarctic climate (Köppen Dfc), not far above the polar climate, but avoids that classification due to the temperate summers with daily mean temperatures of above 10 C. Winters are cold but by no means extreme for its latitude by Eastern Canadian standards.

 The cause of the extreme swings is the effect of the Hudson Bay to its west freezing in November.
 This eliminates maritime moderation from westerlies that are prevalent in moderating summer temperatures.
 With Hudson Bay effectively becoming a landmass during the winter, Kuujjuaq ends up being subject to severely cold winds.
 With the Labrador Current to its south-east also being cold, winter moderation from the east is also eliminated.
 Although less snowfall is received compared to the more coastal Nain further south, the influence of the current contributes to a sizeable snow tally for a climate that cold.
 In June, Hudson Bay thaws, resulting in mild maritime air from the cold water moderating westerlies.
 In spite of this, Kuujjuaq being situated with a direct landmass link to its south for thousands of kilometres can contribute to warm southerlies reaching the settlement, bringing temperatures above 30 C. Unlike Inukjuak directly on the Hudson Bay shore, Kuujjuaq thus has a greater continental warmth impact on its summers, and consequently lies below the tree line.

 During fall, Kuujjuaq's diurnal temperature variation is at its lowest, as the maritime moderation is at its strongest.
 Simultaneously, the Hudson Bay freezing process begins as cold builds up over the vast landmasses surrounding the bay.
 This renders Kuujjuaq to commonly get ice days during October, before winter begins in November and proceeds to the end of April.
 Kuujjuaq has a cloudy climate, as a result of the Icelandic Low influence.

 Kuujjuaq has been affected by global warming in recent decades, similar to other Arctic locations.
 For example, December 2010 had an average high of -3 C, while a -4 C average high was measured for March 2018.
 Summer has also been affected, with a 20 C average high for June 2012, and a 21 C average high during August 2014.
+Average frost free periods have also increased from 66 days over the 1951–80 period to 88 days over the 1991–2020 period.